Deep $\Pi^0_1$ Classes: Background

 Franklin and Ng proved the following remarkable theorem about difference randomness:

 \begin{theorem}[Franklin and Ng~\cite{FranklinN2011}] A sequence~$X$ is difference random if and only if $X$ is Martin-L\"of random and $X \not\geq_T \emptyset'$. \end{theorem}

 Recall that a sequence $X$ has \emph{$\PA$ degree} if $X$ can compute a consistent completion of Peano arithmetic (hereafter, $\PA$).
-This is equivalent to requiring that $X$ compute a total function extending a universal partial computable $\{0,1\}$-valued function, a fact that will be useful in $\S$\ref{sec:examples}.
+This is equivalent to requiring that $X$ computes a total function extending a universal partial computable $\{0,1\}$-valued function, a fact that will be useful in Section \ref{sec:examples}.
 A related result is the following:

 \begin{theorem} [Stephan \cite{Stephan2002}] A Martin-L\"of random sequence $X$ has $\PA$ degree if and only if $X\geq_T\emptyset'$. \end{theorem}

 It follows from the previous two results that a Martin-L\"of random sequence is difference random if and only if it does not have $\PA$ degree.